lucio-cornejo/my-portfolio/content/blog/xaringan-series/02-xaringan/index.md

 ---

 Perhaps it's just bad luck, but I've encountered a couple of issues on mobile when reading Xaringan slides. \
-Here I'll describe how I dealt with those issues, mainly using JavaScript.
+Here I'll describe how I have dealt with those issues, mainly using JavaScript.

-## Quickly switch slides
+## Quickly alternating between slides

 During a mobile Xaringan presentation, if you tap the screen, the next or previous slide will show up. \
 However, if you tap many times, and fast, the screen usually activates a zoom. \